merovex-press/espacesociety.github.io/pages/fiction-notes/moscow-rules.md

 the ability to track wires through walls without having to open up the wall or structure for physical examination) or one could utilize an "ultrasonic" tracer device which sends an inaudible signal down the line.
-These aultrasonic tracers are an indespensible tool which come in two forms.
+These ultrasonic tracers are an indespensible tool which come in two forms.
 The first is simply a aultrasonic tone tracer and merely produces a single tone for identifying line pairs.
 The second type of ultrasonic device actually modulates a voice signals onto a wire pair so that it